numerik11/Irrigation-Controller-ESP8266/README.md

 3. At the bottom of the WEB User Interface Add these details:

-You will need an APIKEY that can be obtained for free at: (https://openweathermap.org/api)

 Enter your area details at the bottom Of WEB User Iterface EG:

 CityID Number, eg. : "2078025"